Nathan Cashion – Ballroom Dance Instructor

 Robert Rainey – Ballet Instructor

-Sandra Terry ‘Salyiah’ – In the early 1980s Sandy was living in southern California during the gym craze, she worked-out constantly & also took a number of dance classes ranging from modern to jazzercize to tap and then decided that it would be fun to teach aerobics at my workplace.
+Sandra Terry ‘Salyiah’ – In the early 1980s Sandy was living in southern California during the gym craze, she worked-out constantly & also took a number of dance classes ranging from modern to jazzercize to tap and then decided that it would be fun to teach aerobics at her workplace.
 She taught her co-workers for a number of years & became a certified aerobics instructor.
 Sandy moved to Rapid City 23 years ago & hasn’t looked back.
 Once here she continued with her work-out routines & then on a whim decided to treat herself to something different that would incorporate beauty, dance & exercise her passion of the last 9 years – belly dance.
 With Belly Tone she hopes you enjoy the cardio while incorporating a few elements of belly dance.
+We hope to develop our own Belly Dance Troupe in the near future.